padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 ## Task

 Environmental monitoring is a process in which time is an important phenomenon.
-For instance, the condition of an habitat 30 years ago may not be the same today.
-The Daly River Catchments in the Northern Terriotory of Australia is an important ecosystem for several reasons.
+For instance, the condition of a habitat 30 years ago may not be the same today.
+The Daly River Catchments in the Northern Territory of Australia is an important ecosystem for several reasons.
 The catchment is a habitat for many native plants, birds, reptiles, and mammals.
-The condition of the catchment is reported to have changed over the years, to understand the recent ecological state of the catchment it is worth going back into time to have a baseline information.
-In this practical, your task is to classify the cardinal land cover types of the Daly River Catchment, in 2013, using Landsat 8 imagery, to obtain a baseline data for further assessment.
+The condition of the catchment is reported to have changed over the years [(Wygralak, 2006)](https://www.tandfonline.com/doi/pdf/10.1071/ASEG2006ab200).
+To understand the recent ecological state of the catchment  it is worth going back into time to have a baseline information.
+In this practical, your task is to classify the cardinal land cover types of the Daly River Catchment in 2013, using Landsat 8 imagery, to obtain baseline data for further assessment.

 ### Workflow